QryptInc/Qrypt-PKCS-11/README.md

 This project is under the MIT License.
 See the LICENSE file for more details.

-Dependencies' licenses can be found in deps/third-party-licenses.
+Dependencies' licenses can be found in the third-party-licenses folder.